Grigory Okhay: Peacetime

 In October 1945 Okhay was transferred to the 18th Guards Fighter Aviation Regiment, where he was a senior lieutenant and deputy squadron commander.
 In December that year he became a squadron commander in the 272nd Fighter Regiment, where he remained until switching to the 523rd Fighter Regiment.

 Korean War

 Shortly before being deployed to Northern China, Okhay was promoted in his regiment to deputy commander of training and combat tactics.
-During the war shot down an estimated eleven aircraft over the course of 122 sorties and 68 dogfights in less than a year, flying the MiG-15.
+During the war he shot down an estimated eleven aircraft over the course of 122 sorties and 68 dogfights in less than a year, flying the MiG-15.
 After his seventh shootdown he was nominated for the title Hero of the Soviet Union, which was awarded on 13 November 1951.
 He observed that the American Sabre performed better than the MiG-15 at lower altitudes but was disadvantaged at higher altitudes and took advantage of this information in combat.

 Later life

 Okhay remained in the air force until 1960.
 After leaving the military he transferred to the field of civil aviation until retiring in 1978.
-He died in Dnepropetrovsk, Ukraine on 8 February 2002 and was buried in the Zaporozhye cemetery.
+He died in Dnipropetrovsk, Ukraine on 8 February 2002 and was buried in the Zaporozhye cemetery.